teddyberco/FeedbackCollector/README.md

 # Microsoft Fabric Workloads Feedback Collector

-A comprehensive web-based tool that collects feedback about Microsoft Fabric Workloads from multiple sources, provides real-time progress tracking, and offers seamless integration with Microsoft Fabric Lakehouse for analytics.
+A comprehensive web-based tool that collects feedback about Microsoft Fabric Workloads from multiple sources, provides intelligent categorization with domain analysis, and offers seamless integration with Microsoft Fabric Lakehouse for analytics.

 ## 🌟 Features